Energy Nutrition

 The Purifying Diet is specifically designed as a temporary course correction to avoid or recover from health issues, while the Health-Building Diet is the optimal diet for a vibrant life.
 By detoxifying then rebuilding and becoming conscious of our habits and food sensitivities/intolerances, we begin to recognize our body’s unique response to specific foods and food preparations.

 The third is the Vegetarian or Maintenance Diet, which modifies the Health Building to become something you can live with long-term.
 The Maintenance Diet comes out of our new-found understanding and is the healthiest way of eating that we can actually live with every day.
-Dr. Stone advocated a strictly vegetarian diet, but you may want to add moderate amounts of organic free-range meats or wild-caught fish if that works better for your system and lifestyle today.
+Dr. Stone advocated a strictly vegetarian diet, but you may want to add moderate amounts of organic free-range meats (grass-fed and finished) or wild-caught fish if that works better for your system and lifestyle today.

 Polarity Diets